 6. Mr. Crab

-Chef Jesús León and Fátima Villanueva lead this gastronomic corner in El Arenal, a culinary surprise that bets on seasonal and kilometer 0 products.
+Chef Jesús León and Fátima Villanueva lead this gastronomic corner in El Arenal, a culinary surprise that bets on seasonal products and kilometer 0.

 The journey is sensational: haute cuisine, hilarious dishes, a close service lavished on the customer and the promise of continued growth that already anticipates its well-deserved Sol Repsol.